Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 #### Duplicate keys in profiles.yml

+In v1.10, if two identical keys exist in the `profiles.yml`, you will get a warning, and in a future version, dbt will stop supporting duplicate keys with silent overwrite.
 Previously, if identical keys existed in the [`profiles.yml` file](/docs/core/connect-data-platform/profiles.yml), dbt would use the last configuration listed in the file.

 ```yml